Esraa-Alaarag/Buzzy/README.md

 ## APP DESCRIPTION:

-An app to connects user to activities available on ticket masters around his location or any other location.
+An app that connects user to activities available on ticket masters around his location or any other location.

 Step 1: The user enters an address or click to let the app finds his location.